OWASP/owasp-mastg/tests-beta/android/MASVS-PRIVACY/MASTG-TEST-0224.md

 ## Evaluation

 The test case fails if any of the text fields in your app accepts sensitive data but do not use no-caching attributes.
+If the app doesn't use the no-caching attributes at all, this may indicate that it doesn't provide any keyboard caching prevention.